Predicates

 Every time this predicate is tested for truth, all contained objects are

 scheduled for re-testing.
-If any object in the series tests False
+If any object in the series tests False, then the

 that knows its attached device and interface name: